QubesOS/qubes-core-admin/doc/qubes-tests.rst

 item is already in container, but you can't test ``__contains__`` method without something already inside.
 Don't forget to test the other method later.

+When developing tests, it may be useful to pause the test on failure and inspect running VMs manually.
+To do that, set ``QUBES_TEST_WAIT_ON_FAIL=1`` environment variable.
+This will wait on keypress before cleaning up after a failed tests.
+It's recommended to use this feature together with :py:attr:`unittest.TestResult.failfast` feature (``-f`` option to unittest runner).

 Special Qubes-specific considerations
 -------------------------------------